evothings/cordova-ble/readme.md

 * Request notification of changes to the values of characteristics
 * Poll RSSI (signal strength) of a device

-This plugin requires a Cordova version between 3.1.0 and 3.7.0.
-Cordova versions 4.0.0 and later are not supported.

 ### Use Evothings Studio for fast and easy BLE mobile app development

 This plugin is used in Evothings Studio, and is compatible with Apache Cordova and PhoneGap.